 An investment trust is another pooled investment, but it is structured in the same way as a limited company.
 Investors buy shares in the closed-end company, and it is listed on an index in the same way as a company such as Tesco or RBS.
 Trusts are less numerous than funds, but often cheaper.

-While investment funds and trusts are actively managed products, run by a fund manager who handpicks stocks and has some direction over the performance of the fund, an exchange traded fund (ETF) is a passive product.
+An exchange traded fund (ETF) is another type of passive product.
 ETFs are vehicles that simply track an index such as the FTSE 250.
 As index-linked products, they can access almost every area of the market.

 ETFs are far cheaper than funds or trusts, as there is no active manager to pay for.
 However, as they simply track an index, if the index falls spectacularly, so will your investment.

-All the investment vehicles described above can be accessed through a broker or fund platform, directly through the asset manager or through a wrapper such as a stocks and shares ISA.
+All the investment vehicles described above can be accessed through a broker or fund platform, directly through the asset manager or through a tax efficient wrapper such as a stocks and shares individual savings account (Isa).

-He adds: "When you are getting started, it makes real sense to buy blue-chip company shares on the LSE and hold them for several months.
+He adds: "When you are getting started, it makes real sense to buy blue-chip company shares on the London Stock Exchange and hold them for several months.
 Regular trading will kill profits quickly, with the cost of buying and selling shares exceeding the returns you can make from a small starting stake."

 A fund-of-funds or a multi-manager fund, which is a single fund investing in a range of others, can be a good starting point for novices as it demands little involvement from the investor.